Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • periodic epileptic urges;

-• traumatic effect on the brain stem;
+• traumatic effects on the brain stem;

 • damage to the brain stem as a result of cancer, stroke or other inflammatory processes;

-• the presence of bronchial asthma;
+• presence of bronchial asthma;

 • pathological changes in the spinal cord that occur with poliomyelitis;